KateMayorenko/privacy-policy/TERMS_OF_SERVICE.md

 ## 14. Indemnification

-You agree to indemnify and hold harmless code all out, its officers, directors, employees, and agents from any claims, damages, losses, or expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless "Code All Out", its officers, directors, employees, and agents from any claims, damages, losses, or expenses (including legal fees) arising from:

 - Your violation of these Terms
 - Your violation of any laws or third-party rights